compomics/moFF/README.md

 NOTE 1 : In case the tab-delimited file provided by the user contains fields that are not mentioned here (i.e petides length, search engines score) the algorithm will retain these in the final output.
 The peptide-spectrum-match sequence with its modications  and the protein id  and  informations are used only in the match-between-run module.

-NOTE 2 : Users can also provide PeptideShaker output as source material for moFF.
-Please refer to the [moff-GUI](https://github.com/compomics/moff-gui) manual for more information on how to do this.
+NOTE 2 : Users can also provide the default PSM export provided by  PeptideShaker as source material for moFF.

 [Top of page](#moff)